IMPORTANT - Protecting Tokens

 Hinkal contract address (copied from Etherscan or a dApp)

-Tokens strand inside the contract, lost.
+Tokens stranded inside the contract, lost.

 Scenario 3 — Someone sends to the contract address